Can guinea pigs eat rabbit food?

 Guinea pig is also a herbivore animal, just like rabbits.

-For that reason, guinea pig’s diet should consist of high-quality hay and a limited amount of fresh veggies and fruits.
+For that reason, a guinea pig diet should consist of high-quality hay and small amounts of fresh veggies and fruits.

 Guinea pigs require unlimited amounts of hay to limit the growth of their teeth.